 An Idiot Abroad – Sky One / Amazon Prime

 These series are quite old now (2010-2012) but are still some of the funniest things I’ve ever watched so I had to include them.
 I think at some points I even cried from laughter as I just adore Karl Pilkington and his dry sense of humour so much!
 They originally aired on Sky, but I think are only available on Amazon now.
 Series 1 focuses on the seven wonders of the world, Series 2 is about bucket list activities, and Series 3 ‘The Short Way Round’ sees him travelling with Warwick Davis.
 You get to see lots of well-known destinations, but the uniqueness of An Idiot Abroad is him sharing his blunt opinions, often with a deadpan expression.
 He has some hilarious catch-ups with Ricky Gervais on the phone too, and all in all, I would just recommend watching anything that features Karl Pilkington!

 The Kindness Diaries – Netflix

 I have only seen Season 2 of this which starts with Leon Logothetis in Alaska, who has no money and no food, only a VW Beetle.
 He wants to prove kindness can change the world, by travelling all the way to Argentina with only help from strangers along the way.
 He also picks someone in each episode who has touched his heart, and rewards them in some way.
 It is heartwarming to see evidence that there are still nice people in the world, when there is so much negativity.
-There is definitely more of a focus on human interaction, than the actual travel destinations, in this but it is a good pick-me-up for days when you feel like the human race is doomed.
+There is definitely more of a focus on human interaction in this, than the actual travel destinations themselves, but it is a good pick-me-up for days when you feel like the human race is doomed.

 Down to Earth – Netflix